 Can an organization apply more than once for additional/concurrent funding?

 Is the Ontario Training Network a third-party provider?

 Yes.
-Ontario Training Network is a third-party provider and its workshops are eligible for funding – if they are identified as meeting your organization’s specific needs.
+Ontario Training Network is a third-party provider (private vendor) and its courses are eligible for funding – if they are identified as meeting your organization’s specific needs.